bebop-001/Aedict/README.md

 Expect it to fail.
 * Do the same for app/src/main/java/sk_x.baka/indexer/Main.java
 and likewise, expect it to fail.
 * Select File->Invalidate Caches/Restart from the Android Studio
 File pulldown.
+* Changed how indexer gets and saves its files.  as of 1/6/2020 only edict download/update is working.
+    * Dictionary input files are now downloaded and massaged as necessary outside of the java indexer.
+    * Input for indexer
+        is in the indexer resources directory.
+Also in that directory is a PERL script that downloads and massages downloaded dictionaries as necessary.
+    * output should be in the indexer assets directory.
+    * Developer is responsible for updating files on the dictionary side as necessary.

 After restart you should be able to select either Main or SodMain from the app pulldown and start the app.
 Output will appear in the